EddieJ03/go-raft/README.md

 - `set <key> <value>` to set a key-value pair
 - `delete <key> <value>` to delete a key-value pair

+We decided to force all reads/gets through the leader to provide strong consistency guarantees.

 ## Testing
 Do not run tests below concurrently!
 There will be clashes with processes running on the same port.